UzairKamalYZ/topics/README.md

 ### Topic no.7
 #### Jmeter-Dockerized ####
-Run a basic hello world Jmeter testing scenario in dockerized envorinment with master-slave configuration.
+Run a basic hello world Jmeter testing scenario in dockerized environment with master-slave configuration.
 `docker-compose.yml` will spawn Master docker and its slaved to run a basic jmeter scenario prepared in jmeter i.e `scenario.jmx`.
 A Promotheus metric is also provided which will be used in the upcoming example with Grafana dashboard.